Overheads - Direct, Indirect Expenses

 Other expenses like factory rent, depreciation of machinery, consumable material, wages of helpers, office salaries, administrative expenses, warehouse rent, salesmen salaries etc., incurred in the organisation cannot be directly attributed to a particular product or service as the benefit of these expenses accrues to more than one product or service.

-Since we have to recover the total cost incurred, these costs (which we call overheads) are also to be attributed to products or services in deciding the total cost of each product.
+Since we have to recover the total cost incurred, these costs (which together we call overheads) are also to be attributed to products or services in deciding the total cost of each product.
 The total cost arrived at would be considered for deciding the sale price of the product or service.

 The process of attributing the total cost among the various products or services is done by choosing a reasonable basis for apportionment of the overheads over each product or service.

 Allocation - Allocated/Allocable CostWhere the total overhead cost incurred under a particular head is attributable in total to a product or service or cost center, the cost is said to be an allocable cost and the process of such attribution is called allocation of overhead.

 Apportionment - Apportioned CostWhere the total overhead cost incurred under a particular head is not attributable in total to a product or service or cost center it is an apportioned cost and the process of such attribution is called apportionment of overhead.

-Where an overhead cost is not allocable on account of the benefit of the cost/expenditure accruing to two or more products or services or cost centers, it is to be attributed to each of the products or services or cost centers by apportioning the total cost among the products or services or cost centers in an appropriate manner.
+Where an overhead cost is not allocable on account of the benefit of the cost/expenditure accruing to two or more products or services or cost centers combined, it is to be attributed to each of the products or services or cost centers by apportioning the total cost among the products or services or cost centers in an appropriate manner.

 In brief, allocation is allotment of cost in total and apportionment is allotment of a part of the cost to a product or service or cost center.

 All Direct Costs are allocated Costs but all allocable costs need not be Direct Costs

-The total cost of a product or service or cost center would also include administrative and selling expenses also.
-Therefore, costs which are capable of being allocated but fall under these categories cannot be treated as direct costs.
+The total cost of a product or service or cost center would also include administrative and selling expenses.
+Costs which are capable of being allocated but fall under these categories cannot be treated as direct costs.

 Thus we can say that all direct costs are allocable costs, but all allocable costs need not be direct costs.